As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Setting a boundary with a toxic person is not easy.
-In fact, it’s one of the hardest things because, by nature, someone with this personality is going to try everything in their power to find their way around said boundary.
+In fact, it’s one of the hardest things ever.
+That’s because, by nature, someone with this personality is going to try everything in their power to find their way around a boundary.

 But it can still be done!
 As with the example above a good boundary is one that’s:

 Physical: It’s critical to get space between you and the person in order to deescalate the situation.
 This can be going outside, going to another room, or even hanging up on them if you’re speaking on the phone.

 Emotional: Boundary setting is all about trusting yourself.
 Consider your feelings in the moment – if what the other person is doing hurts you emotionally (or physically) then don’t brush it off.
 Set a boundary.

 Reasonable: This is kind of an optional step because you can’t really reason with someone lost in an emotional hurricane.